 Commonground Community Café

-Commonground Community Café opens its doors every Tuesday from 10 am to 12 noon to everyone and anyone who would like to enjoy a great cup of coffee.
+Commonground Community Café opens its doors every Tuesday and Friday from 10 am to 12 noon to everyone and anyone who would like to enjoy a hot drink and company.

 Working in conjunction with the Trussell Trust, a foodbank operates out of the FCC hall twice a week to support people who go hungry for reasons ranging from redundancy to receiving an unexpected bill on a low income.
 The Foodbank provides a minimum of three days emergency food and support to people experiencing a time of crisis.